Choosing how and when to take Social Security benefits is one of the most important financial decisions you will ever make.

 Many people need help making decisions about Social Security.

-However, others prefer a DIY approach.
-Understanding the following Social Security terms will go a long way in helping you make the best choices for your retirement.
+Others prefer a DIY approach.
+Whichever path you choose, understanding the following Social Security terms will go a long way in helping you make the best choices for retirement.

 1. FICA taxes